Image Credit: Peter Palmer

 Use compression to shape multiple instruments collectively, for a unified result.

-During mastering, to raise the overall level of the music
+During mastering, use compression to raise the overall level of the music

 Once a song is mixed, you can use a compressor to raise its whole overall level, to give it a punchy or smooth quality.